Battle of Samana: Aftermath

-After the successful expedition against Samana, Banda Singh Bahadur appointed Fateh Singh as the Governor of Samana.
+After the successful expedition against Samana, Banda Singh Bahadur established the First Sikh State and appointed Fateh Singh as the Governor of Samana.
 Later, some important towns on the way to Sirhind were plundered, especially as they could provide military assistance to Sirhind.
 Banda also forcibly took supplies from the villagers and plundered Ambala on the way.
-The towns of Kunjpura, Ghuram and Thaska were also destroyed by the Sikhs, which were inhabited by Muslim Ranghars, who committed atrocities against the general population.
+The villages of Kunjpura, Ghuram and Thaska were also destroyed by the Sikhs, which were inhabited by Muslim Ranghars, who committed atrocities against the general population.